-There is a fifteen minute block of time Monday through Friday, built into our high school schedule (X Block), where students have the opportunity to eat breakfast in our cafeteria, meet with peers to complete projects, utilize our school's library and to meet with any of our teachers for extra help.

-Monday through Thursday of each week our teachers offer extra help sessions after school from 2:02 - 2:25.
+There is a fifteen minute block of time Monday through Friday, built into our high school schedule (X Block), where Monday through Thursday of each week our teachers offer extra help sessions after school from 2:02-2:25.
 More intensive arrangements can be made with specific teachers to assist students if needed.